Comparison Guide

-A concise guide to U.S. pavement markings (drivers-ed style): what yellow and white lines mean, how single/double and solid/broken patterns work, and when you may cross them.
-For deep detail on double yellow rules, see the companion guide Double Solid Yellow Line: Meaning, Rules, and When You Can Cross It.
+A concise guide to U.S. pavement markings: what yellow and white lines mean, how single/double and solid/broken patterns work, and when you may cross them.
+For deep detail, see Double Solid Yellow Line Rules.

 Quick Reference: What Do Yellow and White Lines Mean?